The Writers of Wales Database

 Nigel's first poetry collection, Miners At The Quarry Pool, was published by Parthian in November 2013.
-It was edited by poet Alan Kellermann and the cover design is based on one of the poet's portrait drawings of coalminers.
+It was edited by poet Alan Kellermann and the cover design is based on one of Nigel's portrait drawings of coalminers.
 There are more details on the Parthian website, where an interview with the author has been uploaded.
 It's been reviewed in Poetry Wales, the New Welsh Review, on Gwales.com ( the Welsh Books Council site) and also favourably in a downloadable conversational podcast by John Barnie and Richard Marggraf Turley under the auspices of Planet magazine.
 Reviews are also forthcoming in Lunar Poetry, Acumen and others.
 A former daily-newspaper journalist, Nigel has just completed a novel, Slowly Burning, about a former Fleet Street crime bureau chief whose past sensationally ctaches up with him, and is at work on a second, called The Newhaven Foxes.